Srinivasa-Pradeep/Srinivasa-Pradeep/README.md

 <h3>Glad to see you here!</h3>

 <p>
-I'm Srinivasa Pradeep S, a Computer Science and Engineering graduate from PSG iTech.
+I'm Srinivasa Pradeep, a Computer Science and Engineering graduate from PSG iTech.
 An Avid learner, always eager to explore and work across technologies.
 I love solving real-world problems, and enjoy guiding and mentoring newcomers.
 </p>

 <!-- <h3>Talking about personal stuff:</h3>